Exposed by the Pandemic

 We get angry when we are asked to not meet in large groups, stay home, and wear a mask.

-Why fight today, when yesterday we could have been fighting to restore prayer back into schools, railing against liberal sex education for 5 year olds, human trafficking and pornography, for the Biblical definition of marriage, and to stop abortions happening by the millions… but we choose to be angry now?
+Why fight today, when yesterday we could have been fighting to restore prayer back into schools, railing against liberal sex education for 5 year olds, human trafficking and pornography, and countless other attacks on our faith; but we choose to be angry now?

 We are guilty of being activists when it hits home.
 We are so busy living our personal lives under the banner of a Christian Nation that we lost our purpose.